WHAT WE ARE LISTENING TO

 The soldiers dispersed; some went on to work with the likes of Moby, Ziggy Marley and BFT originator, George Wong, formed Sunstone, collaborating with 2x nominated Grammy artist K.O. and JR Long II, accomplished musician and 5 x hit single Producer.

-George has became a Winner of the International Indie Songwriters Contest in both 2018 and 2019 for two tracks from the debut album Hope.
+George became a Winner of the International Indie Songwriters Contest in both 2018 and 2019 for two tracks from the debut album Hope.

 We'd love to know what you are listening to and why.